 Finally, with British Airways and easyJet, the United Kingdom is home to two of the largest carriers in Europe, both having substantial financing needs.

-Brexit may have a huge impact on the aviation industry in the United Kingdom, though the effect on the finance aspects of the industry will be limited.
+Brexit has had a huge impact on the aviation industry in the United Kingdom, although the effect on the finance aspects of the industry will be limited.

 Ships carry something like 90 per cent of the world's trade.
 This includes dry bulk cargoes (such as grain, coal, iron ore and other raw materials), liquid bulk cargoes (such as liquefied gas, crude oil, refined oil products and chemicals), foods (often in refrigerated ships) and finished products (in ships such as car carriers and container ships).
 Ships and other vessels also participate extensively in offshore oil and gas exploration, development and production and provide platforms for leisure activity (the cruise business) and for transportation of passengers, and private and commercial vehicles.

 London is the world's leading centre for the provision of shipping services such as broking, insurance, finance, legal and arbitration, ship management and technical advice.